anzbert/beat_pads/store_assets/main_description.md

 Beat Pads is a lightweight Midi Controller app for mobile phones and tablets for melodies and finger drumming at home and on the go.
 Connections can be made virtually to other apps via platform midi channels or via USB to other devices.

 This app aims to be an easy-to-use pad input device featuring a variety of layouts, intuitive playability and modern modulation options, such as MPE and Polyphonic Aftertouch.
 It was designed for people that prefer pads to pianos!
 The focus of this app is not to be a jack-of-all-trades Midi swiss army knife, but instead to be a great at one thing: Intuitive and versatile pad controls.

-## Android Specific Info

-Can be used with any Mac or PC via USB.
-Also usable with a virtual connection on your Android device to other installed Apps which support this feature.

 ## Features